 Consciousness as a Self-Organizing Process.
 Allan Combs University of North Carolina at Asheville Saybrook Graduate School sourceintegralis.org Sally Goerner Triangle Center for the Study of Complex Systems 374 Wesley Court, Chapel Hill, NC 27515 Abstract The evolution of consciousness is seen in the context of energy driven evolution in general, where energy and information are understood as two sides of the same coin.

 From this perspective consciousness is viewed as an ecological system in which streams of cognitive, perceptual, and emotional information form a rich complex of interactions, analogous to the interactive metabolism of a living cell.
+The result is an organic, self-generating, or autopoietic, system, continuously in the act of creating itself.
+Key Words.
 Lucid dreamers help scientists locate the seat of meta-consciousness in the brain.
 Studies of lucid dreamers show which centers of the brain become active when we become aware of ourselves in dreams.

 Which areas of the brain help us to perceive our world in a self-reflective manner is difficult to measure.
 During wakefulness, we are always conscious of ourselves.
-In sleep, however, we are not.
-But there are people, known as lucid dreamers, who can become aware of dreaming during sleep.
 Consciousness Does Not Reside Here.
 WHAT IS THE RELATION between selective attention and consciousness?